Cherbourg-en-Cotentin: Toponymy

 The onomastics of Cherbourg-en-Cotentin are, particularly for the first particle, heavily contested.
 Theories include descent from Latin, Gallo-Latin, Proto-Germanic, Anglo-Saxon and Old Norse.
 A medieval folk etymology from *Caesaris burgis ("Caesar's town", from Julius Caesar) is easily discounted.

 Administration

 The municipality was established on 1 January 2016 by a merger of the former communes of Cherbourg-Octeville, Équeurdreville-Hainneville, La Glacerie, Querqueville and Tourlaville.
 The seat of the commune is in Cherbourg.
 Cherbourg-Octeville had been established on 28 February 2000 by merger of the former communes of Cherbourg and Octeville.

 Cherbourg-en-Cotentin is part of the arrondissement of Cherbourg, and of 6 cantons: Cherbourg-en-Cotentin-1, Cherbourg-en-Cotentin-2, Cherbourg-en-Cotentin-3, Cherbourg-en-Cotentin-4, Cherbourg-en-Cotentin-5 and La Hague.

 Population

+The population of Cherbourg-en-Cotentin is younger than that of Manche, especially the age group 15-39 is larger.

 Housing

 In 2017, in Cherbourg-en-Cotentin there were 43,118 dwellings of which 88.8% of primary residences, 3.5% second homes and 7.7% vacant houses.
 50.5% were houses and 48.8% were apartments.
 Of the 37,983 principal residences built before 2015, the largest share (35.7%) was built between 1971 and 1990.
 6.6% were built between 2006 and 2014, which is much lower than the departmental rate (11.1%).

 The commune shares the social housing with the Communauté d'agglomération du Cotentin.
 Several HLM agencies are responsible for social housing of the agglomeration: Presqu'île Habitat, Les Cités Cherbourgeoises, HLM du Cotentin, Manche Habitat and HLM Coutances Granville.